ImageMagick/Usage-Markdown/canvas/index.md

 ### Channel and Sparse Color {#sparse_channel}

-The "`-sparse-color`" operator is effected by the "`-channel`" setting which means you can use that setting to limit its effects to just a single channel, or expand it to the transparency channel.
+The "`-sparse-color`" operator is affected by the "`-channel`" setting which means you can use that setting to limit its effects to just a single channel, or expand it to the transparency channel.

 You can also use the "`-channel`" setting to speed up processing of gray-scale images by only operating on one channel, then "`-separate`" that channel (see [Channel Handling](../color_basics/#channel) for more detail).
-For example..
+For example...

 ~~~
 convert -size 100x100 xc: -channel G -sparse-color Shepards \